 The attorneys at New Mexico Criminal Law Offices understand that every criminal case involves a different application of the law to a unique set of facts.
 No two cases are alike, and no two clients are alike.
 We do not use “cookie-cutter,” or one-size-fits-all defense strategies.

 The New Mexico criminal justice system is adversarial to the core, and you deserve an aggressive and relentless defense.
 Our lawyers have successfully defended thousands of clients against all different types of criminal charges, including homicide charges.
-Call New Mexico Criminal Law Offices at (505) 200-2982 or contact us online for a free consultation.
+Contact us today.